Okanagan Bee Hives

 Along with quality and attention to detail, we have developed several innovative accessories such as permanent waterproof entrance reducers.

 We recently entered the "Flow Hive" market by offering several woodenware products that allow those interested in the revolutionary "Flow Hive" technology to incorporate it into their new or existing apiary or backyard operation.
-Check out "Flow Hive" in our "products" section.
+Check out "Flow Hives" in our "products" section.